Michael Okeke

-Michael Okeke (born 16 October 2005) is a footballer who plays as a midfielder for Nemzeti Bajnokság I club Puskás Akadémia FC.
+Michael Chinonso Okeke (born 16 October 2005) is a footballer who plays as a midfielder for Nemzeti Bajnokság I club Puskás Akadémia.
 Born in England, he is a Hungary youth international.

 Early life

 Okeke joined the youth academy of English Premier League side Manchester City at the age of ten.

 Club career

 On 8 July 2023, he signed his first professional contract with Manchester City FC.
 In March 2024, he was training with the first team of Manchester City.

-On 4 September 2025, Okeke joined Nemzeti Bajnokság I side Puskás Akadémia FC, signing a three-year contract.
+On 4 September 2025, Okeke joined Nemzeti Bajnokság I side Puskás Akadémia, signing a three-year contract.
+On 20 September 2025, he debuted in a 2–0 defeat from Győri ETO FC in the 2025–26 Nemzeti Bajnokság I season at the Pancho Aréna, Felcsút.

 International career

 Okeke was called up to represent Hungary internationally for the 2025 UEFA European Under-21 Championship qualification.
 He debuted in the Hungary national under-21 football team against Slovakia on 5 September 2024 at Hidegkuti Nándor Stadion.

 Style of play

 Okeke mainly operates as a midfielder or right-back.

 Personal life

 Okeke was born to a Nigerian father and Hungarian mother.